בְּרֵאשִׁית

 א

-Chapter two, verse one, starts by saying that the heaven and earth were done at the end of the sixth day.
-Kind of like a summary.
-Everything in them was done, from vegetation to animals to microbes, Mankind and everything needed for heaven and earth to be self-sustainable.
-Many people get confused in this chapter, concluding that two different writers wrote chapter one and chapter two of B’Reshit (Genesis) and that the two are two separate accounts of the same story from two different points of view.
-When in reality, this is not so.
-The Torah (HaShem ELOHIME/GOD, by way of Moses) is merely taking a step back to explain more details in regards to creation within the six days and adding the Seventh day to it.
+This chapter begins by stating that the heavens and the earth were completed at the end of the sixth day, or the work ceased short of completion, as the word VaYekhulu also means to “cease”, and I will explain more as we move on, as to what I mean by this.
+This verse serves as a summary.
+Meaning that everything in the heavens and the earth was done, from vegetation to animals to microbes, Mankind, and everything needed for heaven and earth to be self-sustainable.
+Many people become confused in this chapter, concluding that two different writers wrote chapters one and two of BeReshit/Genesis and that the two are two separate accounts of the same story from two different points of view.
+In reality, this is not the case.
+The Torah (by YHVH, ELOHIM/POWERS/God, as revealed through Moses) takes a step back to provide more details regarding creation within the six days and adds the Seventh day to it in this chapter, but this day is special, as we will see.

-In this chapter, the Torah elaborates on the narrative by focusing on the events that led to the emergence of Man.
-Since this narrative leads to the Tree of Life and the Tree of Knowledge incident, it begins by describing how plant life came about (Radak: 1160–1235).
+Radak (1160–1235) Commentary: In this chapter, the Torah elaborates on the narrative by focusing on the events that led to the emergence of Man.
+Since this narrative leads to the Tree of Life and the Tree of Knowledge incident, it begins by describing the origin of plant life.

 2